 Not only that, but the media (images, videos, etc.) has to fit your brand's guidelines and be tailored for each channel that you’re targeting.
 So, you may have unique files catered to multiple social media platforms that need to be organized accordingly.

-Nowadays, we’re overwhelmed by social media posts, so it’s important to choose the right media file to catch your audience’s attention.
-Moreover, the media (images, videos, etc.) has to fit your company’s personality and be suitable for each channel that you’re targeting.
-So, you may have unique files catered to multiple social media platforms that need to be stored simply and securely.
-Take Red Bull for example, who have launched successful campaigns on Facebook, Instagram, Google+ and Foursquare to name a few.
-In 2007, they opened the Red Bull Media House, a move that made Red Bull an innovator in content marketing and brand storytelling techniques:
+Take Red Bull for example, who have launched globally-successful campaigns on Facebook, Instagram, Google+ and Foursquare—to name a few.
+In 2007, they opened the Red Bull Media House, a move that made Red Bull a real innovator in content marketing and brand storytelling techniques:

 ....success equates to audience engagement.
 Audiences who are engaged in content and who find the content easy to access on the platforms that matter to them will then be eager for the next story

-Red Bull know that audience engagement techniques vary from platform to platform, which is why they are one of the most popular brands on social media.
+Red Bull know that audience engagement techniques vary from platform to platform, which is why they're one of the most popular brands on social media.

-This not only helps getting the right image exactly the way you want it, but it also relieves the workload of the average marketer by streamlining internal communication.
+This not only helps make sure the image is exactly the way you want it, but it also relieves the workload of the average marketer by streamlining internal communication and encouraging closer collaboration.